msaroufim/newblog/_drafts/2019-10-03-numeric-optimization.md

 Theoretically this is not really possible since different functions will have different parameters that minimize them but we can decide the weight to give to each function and take a weighted sum of them and minimize that to get

 \\(\min w_1 f_1 + w_2 f_2 + \cdots + w_n f_n \\)

+The main issue with this approach is that you need pick each of \\(w_1, w_2 \cdots w_n) and because you're optimizing over several functions you're not guaranteed to get good performance on any.
+There is no general theory for how to do this well so a lot of research goes into trying out different kinds of \\(f \\) functions and different kinds of weighting schemes and real world developers will typically pick hyperparams that have worked well on research datasets.

 # Supervised learning